patflynngithub/mock-kafka-pipeline/README.md

 It uses python Kafka clients to do the image processing work.

-It receives images, stores them in a database, analyzes them to detect a phenomenon of interest, and notifies interested parties when the phenomenon of interest occurs.
+It receives images, stores them in a database, analyzes them to detect an "image event" of interest, and notifies interested parties when the "image" event of interest occurs.

 The mock aspects are: